 Who Is Bill Cosby?

 Bill Cosby was born on July 12, 1937, in Philadelphia, Pennsylvania.
 He dropped out of high school to join the U.S. Navy, and later dropped out of college to become a stand-up comedian.
 Cosby's first acting assignment, in the espionage series I Spy (1965-68), made him the first black actor to co-star in a leading dramatic role on network television, as well as the first to earn an Emmy Award.
 His most successful work, The Cosby Show, appeared on NBC from 1984 to 1992, and was the highest-rated sitcom for several consecutive years.
 Cosby’s legendary status was tarnished when numerous accusations of sexual misconduct surfaced in 2014.
-His trial for three counts of aggravated indecent assault ended with a deadlocked jury in June 2017, though he was brought back to court for a retrial the following spring.
+His trial for three counts of aggravated indecent assault ended with a deadlocked jury in June 2017, but he was found guilty after a retrial in April 2018.

 Background and Early Career